-I am writing to you with a further update on the Coronavirus crisis.
-I also wanted to tell you about what I am planning to do with these emails going forward.
+I am writing to you with a further update about the Coronavirus pandemic.

 With best wishes